-Southern Californian mountain bikers looking to burn off extra Thanksgiving calories will descend on the popular Fullerton Loop on Friday for “Le Tour de Tryptophan,” a 24-hour ride benefitting Tyler Blick, a five year old battling leukemia.
+Southern Californian mountain bikers looking to burn off extra Thanksgiving calories will ascend upon the popular Fullerton Loop on Friday for “Le Tour de Tryptophan,” a 24-hour ride benefitting Tyler Blick, a five-year-old battling leukemia.

 Tyler’s father, Steve Blick, is the sports marketing manager for Oakley.
 On July 13, Tyler was diagnosed with leukemia.

 Since then, several prominent cycling industry figures have stepped up to raise awareness for Blick’s fight, including Mark Cavendish, who dedicated his final Tour de France stage win on the Champs Elyseses to Tyler.
 Americans Taylor Phinney and former USA Today cycling writer Sal Ruibal also have been vocal in their support.